OfficeDev/Office-IT-Pro-Deployment-Scripts/Generate-ODTConfigurationXML/README_Generate-ODTConfigurationXML.md

 		Generate-ODTConfigurationXml -Languages AllInUseLanguages -TargetFilePath configuration.xml

-5. An example output is below
+5. An example output is below.
+The first language in the list is the Shell UI culture.

           <Configuration>
              <Add Version="15.0.4745.1002" OfficeClientEdition="32">